 This is a custom value, checking that the stress in the entire structure does not exceed a certain value.
 This is a global check, so not recommended for structures with different materials.
 The upper limit can be changed in the result settings (seen in above image) by clicking Custom and changing the input value.

-Will check each individual member stresses and compare them to the material ultimate and yield strengths.
+Will check each individual member’s stresses and compare them to the material yield and ultimate strengths.
 These can be edited under the Materials input when in model mode.

 Global Lateral Deflection Check

 The global lateral building displacement is a check of the ratio between building height (h) and the maximum lateral displacement (d), which is a helpful ratio in building design.
 For instance, you might have a structure deflection like so: